 Buy some quality .260 Remington hunting ammo here.

 Buy some of the best 6.5 Creedmoor hunting ammo here.

 Buy some great 6.5 Swede hunting ammo here.

 All three cartridges are relatively popular among reloaders and handloading components are widely available.
-Not only do all three cartridges use the same .264″ diameter bullets, but they also use the same size bullets as other cartridges like the 6.5 Grendel, the 6.5-284 Norma, the 6.5-06, the .264 Winchester Magnum, the 26 Nosler, and the 6.5-300 Weatherby Magnum.
+Not only do all three cartridges use the same .264″ diameter bullets, but they also use the same size bullets as other cartridges like the 6.5 Grendel, the 6.5-284 Norma, the 6.5-06, the .264 Winchester Magnum, the 6.5 PRC, the 26 Nosler, and the 6.5-300 Weatherby Magnum.

 Since more and more shooters are starting to appreciate the advantages offered by the 6.5mm bore size, there is a very large (and growing) selection of quality 6.5mm bullets to choose from like the Barnes LRX and TTSX, Berger VLD, Hornady ELD Match, ELD-X, InterLock, SST, Nosler AccuBond, Ballistic Tip, E-Tip, Partition and RDF, Swift A-Frame and Sirocco, and the Lapua Scenar (just to name a few).

 6.5×55 Swede vs 6.5 Creedmoor vs 260 Remington: Rifle Selection

 The rifle situation is very similar to the ammunition situation with these cartridges: the 6.5 Creedmoor is the most common in North America but the 6.5×55 Swede is most common in Europe.